grilloandrea6/mobile-robotics-project/README.md

 ### Distortion correction and camera calibration
 Before doing any image processing, the camera had to be calibrated to take into account the possible distortion stemming from the optical components of the camera.
 This calibration has been done following this [OpenCV guide](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).

 Two set of values are needed to get an undistorted and corrected picture from the camera : the first being the camera matrix and the second the distortion matrix.
-These two matrices can be obtained by taking pictures of a ChAruco board at different angles.
-These matrices are of the following form :
+These two matrices can be obtained by taking pictures of a ChAruco board at different angles and are of the following form :
 $$
 M =
 \left( \begin{matrix}